UK Patient Guide

 Dry season versus rainy season for UK travellers

 November to April (dry season) is the most reliable period for beach conditions.
 UK patients travelling October to March often find Phu Quoc's 30-degree heat a welcome contrast to UK autumn and winter.
-May to September is rainy season with accommodation 30-50% cheaper — UK summer travellers often use this window to lower total trip costs.
+May to September is rainy season with accommodation 30-50% cheaper, so UK summer travellers often use this window to lower total trip costs.

 Get your Phu Quoc quote in GBP